anushkayadav/vlsi-iiith/SRIP/documentation.md

 ##### Technicalities:

-Input() : Function to add Input terminal (grey) to all the dropped components.
+1. input() : Function to add Input terminal (grey) to all the dropped components.

-Output() : Function to add Output terminal (green) to all the dropped components.
+2. output() : Function to add Output terminal (green) to all the dropped components.

-interact(): Fucntion to make connections between various components.
+3. interact(): Fucntion to make connections between various components.

-renderDiagram(): Function which drops the Components from tool box to Drop Zone.
+4. renderDiagram(): Function which drops the Components from tool box to Drop Zone.

- $( ".button" ).click(function() : Function to Reset the simulator to initial conditions.
+5. $( ".button" ).click(function() : Function to Reset the simulator to initial conditions.

- $( ".simulate" ).click(function() : Fucntion to validate the circuit and display graph.
+6. $( ".simulate" ).click(function() : Function to validate the circuit and display graph.